ManchesterBioinference/mRNA_LLM/notebooks/labNotebook/translationEfficiency_lbrase.md

 ## Overview

 - [github_issue](https://github.com/ManchesterBioinference/mRNA_LLM/issues/1)
-- The translation efficiency (TE) of a gene is defined as the ratio of the number of ribosomes bound to the mRNA to the number of ribosomes that could potentially bind to the mRNA.
+- Translational efficiency (TE) refers to an increase in rate of protein synthesis per unit of mRNA, presumably through an increased number of ribosomes bound to a single mRNA. [source](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/translational-efficiency#:~:text=capacity.-,Translational%20efficiency%20refers%20to%20an%20increase%20in%20rate%20of%20protein%20synthesis%20per%20unit%20of%20mRNA%2C%20presumably%20through%20an%20increased%20number%20of%20ribosomes%20bound%20to%20a%20single%20mRNA.,-Translational)
 - This metric is important for understanding how efficiently a gene is translated into protein.
 - In this project I will use the TE data provided by Declan Creamer.
 - It has three replicates for each gene and has three different time points.